 After the visit…

-- Make sure you have signed up for the Patient Portal and have our KenPeds Mobile App.
+- Make sure you have signed up for the Patient Portal.
 This is the easiest and most secure way to have 24/7 access to your baby’s medical record, send message to the doctors, make appointments, etc. During business hours, you can also call us at 770-429-1005 if you have questions at any time.
 Our amazing and experienced triage nurses have handled it all before.
 Please don’t hesitate ask us anything.
+For medical concerns that can’t wait until business hours, we have a provider on call 24-7-365 at the same phone number.

 - Consider joining us for a class or support group.
-We have Baby 101 for parents of babies up to 8 weeks of age and the Breastfeeding Moms Group for nursing moms.
+We have Baby Basicsfor parents of babies up to 8 weeks of age and the Breastfeeding Moms Group for nursing moms.
 (And you are a nursing mom whether you are pumping, breast and formula feeding, or exclusively breastfeeding.)

 - Whether you are breastfeeding or bottle feeding, our lactation consultants are here to help you.
 Highly trained and experienced, they provide support for all moms and all feeding methods.
 If you are facing a feeding challenge, call or schedule a consultation for help.